louismullie/temp-data/markdown_final/05eab8fa-efe4-42cd-ae15-d5a2b79fb2d3.md

 ### NCCN guidelines® insights: myelodysplastic syndromes, version 2.2025 [^111hg4q6].
 Journal of the National Comprehensive Cancer Network (2025).
 High credibility.

-Myelodysplastic syndromes — classification pathways list MDS (Classification Systems [MDS-A [1 of 5]] and MDS-B), MDS/myeloproliferative neoplasm (MPN) overlap syndromes (Principles, Classification System, and Management [MDS-A [2 of 5]]), and acute myeloid leukemia (AML) with cross-reference to see NCCN Guidelines for Acute Myeloid Leukemia; if negative for MDS/AML, see Recommendations for Flow Cytometry (MDS-F).
+Myelodysplastic syndromes — classification pathways list MDS (Classification Systems MDS-A and MDS-B), MDS/myeloproliferative neoplasm (MPN) overlap syndromes (Principles, Classification System, and Management [MDS-A [2 of 5]]), and acute myeloid leukemia (AML) with cross-reference to see NCCN Guidelines for Acute Myeloid Leukemia; if negative for MDS/AML, see Recommendations for Flow Cytometry (MDS-F).
 The page also states to consider observation to document indolent course vs. marked progression of severe cytopenia or increase in blasts.

 ---